jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 - Intermediary node(s)
 - Leaf node
 - Fill factor: how much of a data page is filled when the index is initially created (anticipates addition of data)

-##### Types of indexes

-**Clustered indexes** determine the physical storage order of the table ... [sort of](http://blog.waynesheffield.com/wayne/archive/2012/10/does-a-clustered-index-really-physically-store-the-rows-in-key-order/) ... so there can be only one clustered index per table.
-A table with a clustered index is called a **clustered table;** a table without a clustered index is called a **heap,** and the order of its contents will be determined by data entry and DBMS-initiated changes for efficiency's sake.

 There can be more than one **non-clustered index** on a table; a non-clustered index uses pointers.